comcode-org/.github/CONTRIBUTING.md

 ### Creating Pull Requests (PRs)

-- A pull request is opened once a fix for an issue has been developed on a topic branch
+- A pull request is opened once a fix for an Issue has been developed on a topic branch
 - PRs should target the default branch for merge
 - PR titles should be a summary of what was implemented in the PR
-- The description of the PR should contain a reference to an issue which it closes using the [github notation](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) e.g. `fixes #XX`, `fixes #XX, fixes #YY`
+- The description of the PR should contain a reference to an Issue which it closes using the [github notation](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) e.g. `fixes #XX`, `fixes #XX, fixes #YY`
 - Context information for how the fix works and why things were breaking in the way that they were should be included in the PR description instead of commit messages
 - If the changes require updates to any documentation, diagrams or other content which needs to stay in sync or be added, this should be included in the PR as well
 - Applicable test cases or automation updates should be included in the PR